shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “You give super hearing and silent stepping!
 That’s wonderful!”
 Ersatzica slipped the boots off.
 “You have such an amazing effect.
 Whoever gets you is going to really enjoy…”

 The orange fur crept up her thighs.
-It was almost to her groin area.
+It was almost to her waist.

 “Oh, and you also turn wolves into cats?”
 She brushed the transition line with her paw, as if she was pulling a skirt down.
 “You have more effects than most.
 You really are quite special.”
 She whimpered.
 The orange fur didn’t stop advancing.
 “But you can stop now.
 I took you off, that means you have to stop effecting me.”